makeitcloudy/makeitcloudy.github.io/_posts/2022-05-13-windows-preparation.md

 cover-img: /assets/img/cover/img-cover-microsoft.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-window.jpg
 share-img: /assets/img/cover/img-cover-microsoft.jpg
-tags: [HomeLab ,Microsoft ,DSC]
+tags: [HomeLab, Microsoft ,DSC]
-categories: [HomeLab, DSC, Microsoft, Mgmt]
+categories: [HomeLab, Microsoft, DSC]
 ---
 This Windows VM (desktop or server OS) is used as a starting point, acting as management node for the MS landscape.
 Only initial DSC configuration is held here, once the Active Directory domain is in place, the whole DSC work is aranged on dedicated authoring VM.